bsayli/licensing/README.md

 pull request.

 For any questions related to the project, please leave a comment in the repository’s discussion or issue tracker.

+## ⭐ Support

+If you found this project useful, please consider giving it a star ⭐ on GitHub — it helps others discover it too!